d-meiser/d-meiser.github.io/_posts/2016-1-10-mpi-travis.md

 ## Installation of MPICH

-Obviously, in order to test MPI code, we need an MPI library.
+In order to test MPI code, we need an MPI library.
 [OpenMPI](http://www.open-mpi.org) or [MPICH](https://mpich.org)
 are the obvious choices.
 Here we'll be using MPICH.